-The Bachelor of Science with a Major in Nursing program is a six-semester (3 academic year) program.
-Due to the sequencing of clinical coursework, the degree cannot be completed in fewer than six semesters.
-Transfer students are randomly assigned by the School of Nursing to Map 1 or Map 2 for their plan of study.
-Students will continue in the Schedule (Map) assigned throughout the duration of program unless there is a reason for a break in progress through the program.
+The Bachelor of Science with a Major in Nursing program is not an Accelerated BSN program.
+Due to the sequencing of clinical courses, the duration of the program is 6 semesters (3 academic years).
+Transfer students are assigned by the School of Nursing to Track 1 or Track 2 for their plan of study.
+Students will continue in their Track throughout the duration of program unless there is an approved reason for a break in progress.

 SDSU Graduation Requirements

 In addition to completing 55 units of Nursing coursework, students are also required to meet the University’s Graduation Requirements (pdf) which includes 9 upper-division units in Explorations and an International Experience Requirement (see below).

 All BS in Nursing students (including incoming freshmen students, continuing SDSU students, transfer students, second bachelor’s degree students, and RN to BS students) are required to participate in a pre-approved international experience to increase awareness of cross-cultural issues, global health, economic, political, cultural, social services, and health challenges experienced by local populations in international environments.
 Students participate in residence for two or more weeks (exemption from the study abroad portion of the requirement must be approved by the dean of the college based on serious and compelling life events or physical limitations; a relevant course will be substituted).
 Specific details can be found on the CHHS Undergraduate International Experience web site.